 Back To School Routine: Step 3

-That day I try to make sure we go out and do something active and burns off any excess energy.
-Ideas for this are a trampoline park, a bike ride, or even just a long walk.
+That day I try to make sure we go out and do something active and burn off any excess energy.
+Ideas for this include a trampoline park, bike ride, or even a long walk.

 Back To School Routine: Step 4

 On Sunday I also like to get them involved with the back-to-school preparations such as getting their school uniforms out, making sure their shoes are clean (it’s probably too late by now to check that everything still fits), and pack their bags if they are taking them.

 By Sunday evening their whole typical school term routine is back on track.
 Dinner by 05.30 pm, bath & hair washing done by 06.30 pm, and then TV time or family time until 07.30 pm when they need to go to bed.
 They can read until 08.00 pm.
 An early night, but they will most likely not fall asleep straight away thinking about the day ahead of them so factor in a little extra settling down time.

 I’m not going to lie and say there isn’t some whining and arguing about how early they are ‘forced’ to go to bed and what a terrible mother I am.
 But I promise you, within minutes they are asleep.
 Despite their protests, they both like the familiarity of their routine.
 I’m also lucky that they both love school too so they look forward to going back to see their friends and teachers.

 In previous years, depending on the length of the holiday my eldest can struggle with a little back to school anxiety.
 This normally manifests itself in a sore tummy the night before they go back to school.
 On the morning of their first day back she will then typically have some made-up wardrobe crises or an argument with me about her hair or something else.
 I never really know what she’s going to kick off about, but when it happens, I try to remember what it’s really about.